Schertz style class invariants for higher degree CM fields: Class invariants from functions for Gamma0 (N)

+Note that if $Q$ represents $T$, then only one root $z$ of the two roots of $T$ leads to a principally polarised ideal for $(\Oc, \Phi)$: The other one, $\cconj {z}$, leads to $\cconj {\xi} = - \xi$, which is purely negative imaginary under the embeddings in $\Phi$ instead of purely positive imaginary.
+So when the context is clear, we call this $z$ \emph {the} root of~$Q$.
+(Another way to look at this is to notice that $\cconj {z}$ leads by Proposition~\ref {prop:twogenerators} to the same order $\cconj {\Oc} = \Oc$ and to the CM type $\cconj {\Phi}$, which is equivalent to $\Phi$ by CM theory; or without recourse to theory, one notices that replacing $z$ by $\cconj {z}$ and $\Phi$ by $\cconj {\Phi}$ in Proposition~\ref{prop:symplecticbasisgeneral} and Corollary~\ref{cor:symplecticbasisg2} leads to the same value of~$\tau$.)

-It will be convenient to represent the generator~$z$ occurring in Proposition~\ref {prop:twogenerators} as the root of a quadratic polynomial over~$K_0$ with integral coefficients.
-For $g=1$, one usually assumes the polynomial to be primitive, that is, with coprime integral coefficients and $A>0$.
-Unless the narrow class number of~$K_0$ is~$1$, we cannot hope to achieve this in general, so we need to adopt a weaker convention, allowing us at least to avoid any finite set of primes. \begin{definition} Let $\mg\subseteq\OKzero$ be a non-zero ideal.
-A quadratic polynomial $AX^2+BX+C\in\OKzero[X]$ is \emph{semiprimitive modulo $\mg$} if $A$ is totally positive and furthemore $\gcd(A,B,C,\mg)=1$, that is,
+For $g=1$, one usually assumes $Q$~to be primitive, that is, with coprime coefficients in~$\Z$ and $A>0$; this choice makes the polynomial unique.
+Unless the narrow class number of~$K_0$ is~$1$, we cannot hope to achieve this in general, so we need to adopt a weaker convention: We may at least avoid any finite set of primes in the greatest common divisor; and, more strongly, we will see that each polarised ideal class has a representative in which the coefficient~$A$ is not divisible by any of these primes (Proposition~\ref{prop:Acoprime}).
+We are mainly interested in congruences of the quadratic polynomial modulo rational integers; but since the proofs are identical, we formulate generalisations modulo ideals $\Ng$ of~$\OKzero$, which most of the time will be $\Ng = N \OKzero$ for a rational integer~$N$.